Skip to main content

 What should I wear to Pizzeria Portofino?

 Dress casually.
-The venue positions itself as a sun-drenched, breezy coastal spot on the Chicago riverfront, and the relaxed aesthetic matches that description.
+The venue positions itself as a sun-drenched, breezy coastal spot on the Chicago riverfront, the relaxed aesthetic matches that description.
 Jeans and a casual top are entirely appropriate.
 This is not a dress-up occasion.

 What should I order at Pizzeria Portofino?

 The hand-stretched pizzas are the anchor of the menu, drawing on imported Mediterranean ingredients alongside produce from local Chicago artisans.
-The coastal wine list is the detail worth paying attention to beyond the food — it separates this from a standard pizza stop.
+The coastal wine list is the detail worth paying attention to beyond the food; it separates this from a standard pizza stop.
 Start there.

 Can Pizzeria Portofino accommodate groups?